 Morongo is more than just a gaming casino.
 It’s also a place where you can find a variety of entertainment events and dining options that make it a holistic casino experience.

 Each year, it hosts several concerts, parties, and special events — stars like Michael Buble and Enrique Iglesias have appeared on the main Morongo stage more than once.
 Comedy shows are also included from time to time.

 Morongo reserves 80,000 square feet for its events and entertainment venues.
 It also features a 12,000-square-foot ballroom that accommodates banquets, weddings, and business meetings.
 You’ll be able to reserve the space for your own social get-together if you like.
 The space holds up to 600 guests, but you must reserve far in advance.

 There’s an additional 27th-floor restaurant and ballroom, Cielo, that features panoramic views of the surrounding canyons and hanging chandeliers for added ambiance.

 Morongo Amenities and Features

-There’s also the Sunset Bar & Grill for classic Mexican food, plus the Good Times Café that serves breakfast items if you want to hang out in the casino during the first part of the day.
+Sunset Bar & Grill is great for classic Mexican food, plus the Good Times Café serves breakfast items if you want to hang out in the casino during the first part of the day.
 In total, there are eight separate eating and drinking establishments within Morongo.